-Creamy, delicious Thin Mint Ice Cream Popsicles made with fresh cream and real Thin Mint Girl Scout cookies!
+Creamy, delicious Thin Mint Ice Cream Popsicles are made with fresh cream and real Thin Mint Girl Scout cookies!
 These minty fresh popsicles are perfect for the mint lovers in your family.

 I know it’s only March…..not even officially spring…..and around here, there’s still a thick layer of snow on the ground.
 But we’ve seen our first 40 degree days in a long while, which tells me spring is definitely on its way!
 Time for…..popsicles!?